 Jewish population projections undertaken by the author, in light of the latest data, also helped in the current assessment.
 It is quite evident that the cross-matching of more than one type of source about the same Jewish population, although not frequently feasible, can provide either mutual reinforcement of, or important critical insights into, the available data.
+Other existing estimates of total world Jewish population and of its geographical distribution (Pew Forum on Religion & Public Life 2012; Johnson and Zurlo 2014) provide findings quite close to ours.
+Unlike our review of hundreds of local and international sources, the Pew comparisons often rely on percentages of Jews from larger general studies.
+As Jews are usually an extremely small fraction of the total, the resulting Jewish population estimates may be affected by large sampling errors.
 A full list of the types and quality of documentation upon which Jewish population estimates are based is reported in the Appendix below.

-Section 2 World Jewish Population Size and Distribution
+Section 2 World Jewish Population Size and Distribution by Major Areas